-The second Exchange Forum for the Art for Reconciliation project will explore the affordances of artistic strategies for peacebuilding.
+The second Exchange Forum for the Art for Reconciliation project exploring the affordances of artistic strategies for peacebuilding.
 Wednesday 15 September from 2 pm.
+Including information on the event and extracts from the opening roundtable.

 About this Event